mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/training1.png" alt="Training a machine learning classifier">
 </center>

 Our model is a best effort at understanding the data it was given.
 But while understanding the data _we have_ is useful, the real goal is to be able to predict the labels for data _we haven't seen before_, like incoming uploaded videos.<sup>[[4]](#4-evaluation-framework)</sup> We measure our model's ability to do so with the _test_ data: feature-label pairs that weren't used to train the model.
 We feed in the features from our test data, see what the model predicts, and compare those predictions to the actual labels.
-(This is why we don't train the model on all available data: we need some holdout labeled data to assess the model's performance.)
+(This is why we don't train the model on all available data: we need some holdout labels to audit the model's predictions.)

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/training2.png" alt="Training a machine learning classifier" height="55%" width="55%">